What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Tal Linzen and Kevin Gimpel for helpful comments, as well as other members of the Toyota Technological Institute at Chicago for useful discussion.
-We are also grateful to three anonymous reviewers for valuable feedback on an earlier version of this paper.
+We would like to thank Tal Linzen, Kevin Gimpel, Yoav Goldberg, Marco Baroni, and several anonymous reviewers for valuable feedback on earlier versions of this paper.
+We also thank members of the Toyota Technological Institute at Chicago for useful discussion of these and related issues.